rtous/edcav/spark/README.md

 The setup required to be able to perform the diferent exercises are:

-1. Java 6 or higher
+1. Java 8 (WARNING: It does not work with later versions!)
 2. Python 2.7 or higher
 3. Python's numpy package installed